Investing is more like tennis or golf than most want to realize.

 The bottom line

-Investors must remember that playing good defence is an important part of the process.
+Investors must remember that playing good defense is an important part of the process.
 It’s a good thing to be patient and give companies time to work out their problems.
 But sometimes, things aren’t poised to get better.
 These are the stocks you should avoid.